Cat coat genetics: Tabbies

 Tabby cats have a range of variegated and blotched coats, consisting of a dark pattern on a lighter background.
 This variety is derived from the interplay of multiple genes and resulting phenotypes.
 Most tabbies feature thin dark markings on the face, including the 'M' on the forehead and an eyeliner effect, pigmented lips and paws, and a pink nose outlined in darker pigment.
-However, the following different coat patterns are all possible:
+The following tabby coat patterns are all naturally found in the domestic cat: